 Take the time to ask questions at the end of the interview.
 This will help you better understand Amazon’s culture, your future team’s situation, work-life balance, and whether the actual job matches or exceeds what was written in the job description.
 Remember, taking a job is one of the most important decisions of your life.
-So, by asking questions, you can be sure that you are making the best choice for your future.
+So, by asking questions, you can be sure you are making the best choice for your future.

 What do you need to do to ensure a successful outcome in your interview with Amazon?

-Needless to say, you need to answer behavioral interview questions exceptionally well to “raise the bar”.
+You need to answer behavioral interview questions exceptionally well to “raise the bar”.
 This required in-depth preparation and practice.